Jay, Maine

 Jay is a town in Franklin County, Maine, United States.
-The population was 4,620 at the 2020 United States Census.
+Jay was included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
+The population was 4,620 at the 2020 United States census.
 Jay includes the village of Chisholm.

 History

 This was once territory of the Anasagunticook (or Androscoggin) Abenaki Indians, whose main village was Rockameko, located on Canton Point.
 They were decimated by smallpox in 1757.
 The township was then granted by the Massachusetts General Court to Captain Joseph Phipps and 63 others for their services in the French and Indian War.
 Called Phipps-Canada, the plantation was not settled until after the Revolutionary War.
 On February 26, 1795, Phipps-Canada was incorporated as Jay for John Jay, the first chief justice of the Supreme Court.

-Originally in Cumberland County, Jay became part of the formation of Oxford County on 4 March 1805 (affirmed part of Oxford County in 1808), then of Franklin County on 9 May 1838.
+Originally in Cumberland County, Jay became part of the formation of Oxford County on March 4, 1805 (affirmed part of Oxford County in 1808), then of Franklin County on May 9, 1838.
 In 1821, Canton was set off from Jay and incorporated as a town.